hjboisvert/theaterofthemind/TOTM_BRITTA_VR/Docs/startup_automation.md

 **startup folder**
 Shortcuts to both the oculus client and the startup script are placed in the 'startup' folder.
 Access this folder by pressing WIN+r on the keyboard and typing 'shell:startup' in the text box that appears, then click 'run'.
+If you are using remote desktop and can't use the WIN key, you can also open the Run dialog via the Task Manager with File -> Run New Task

 **Startup sequence:**
 1. Password auth is diabled, so user qw\<xx\> logs in automatically (where xx is one of 01 - 18)